Unrivaled: Why T206 Remains the Top Baseball Card Set of All Time

 The T206 set is nicknamed the monster.
 And with so many cards, it’s easy to see why.

-So, 524 cards.
+So, 524 cards (or, to some, 520, 522, or 525).
 By today’s standards, doesn’t sound too bad, right?
 Well, imagine trying to collect that many cards in a time when card collecting wasn’t really on the radar.
 Or when the cards were only available with cigarettes.
 Or without the internet and perhaps without even a fully known checklist.

 Putting a complete set together in the T206 era would have been a Herculean task unless you smoked like a chimney.
 With modern advances, it’s become much easier.
 Today, through sites like eBay, you can find just about any card in the set you need with the click of a mouse.